Introduction and Itinerary

 The Dolomites, an iconic part of the world, stunning scenery, hospitality second to none, great food and wine, challenging mountain passes, a cyclists version of heaven.

-Day 2 sees us travel to Ortisei (approx 4 hours) where we will fit you to one of our bikes.
+Day 2 sees us travel to Bressanone (approx 4 hours) where we will fit you to one of our bikes.

 The rest of the day will be for bike preparation, short ride and enjoying a welcome dinner at a local restaurant.

-Today we leave Ortisei and head to Antermoia via some introductory climbs, then up through Passo delle Erbe to our overnight accommodation in the quaint mountain village of Antermoia.
+Today we leave Bressanone and head to Antermoia through Passo delle Erbe to our overnight accommodation in the quaint mountain village of Antermoia.

-Day 5 – Cortina d’ Amprezzo to Refugio Auronzo and
+Day 5 ?
+Cortina d?
+Amprezzo to Refugio Auronzo and Return.

 The climb from Misurina to the Rifugio is only 8km long but the final 4km at a much harder 13% average.

 You then have the option of jumping in the van or riding back to the hotel.
 It?s all downhill so this decision won?t be to hard!

 Day 6 ?
 Cortina d?
 Amrezzo to Monte Zoncolan and Return

 Today we transfer in the van and take a 2 hour trek over to Ovaro.
 This is the start of the classic side of Monte Zoncolan, Italy?s answer to the Vuelta?s a Espana?s Alto de l?Angliru.
 With a maximum gradient of 22%, an average of 11.9% and with 3 short tunnels this is described as one of the toughest climbs in Europe.